 I’m not just leaving fundamentalism Pastor Farley!!!
 I could go join a Lutheran or United Methodist Church tomorrow.
 But that is not good enough for you, you conceited, arrogant, lie-filled old windbag!!!
 I have decided to convert to atheism.
 My last prayer to God on this Earth as a fundie Christian was an imprecatory prayer—blaming you personally for turning me into an atheist.
 The scriptures say that whatsoever a Christian binds here on Earth will be bound in Heaven.
 I bound you for eternal destruction in Hell for what you did to me!!!
 Now get out of my way you vile, mean-spirited old coot.
 The atheism begins forever tomorrow, and it is all your fault—and your God knows it too.

-A 180-degree turn like this dramatically underscores the leaving for their tormentors, and it stabs two rusty ice picks deep into the eyes of the fundie pastors, deacons, Sunday school teachers, church members, and deceived parents who taught them packs of lies, brainwashed them, terrorized them, and otherwise abused them from earliest childhood—all in the name of Jesus.
+A 180-degree turn like this dramatically underscores the leaving for their tormentors, and it stabs two rusty ice picks deep into the eyeballs of the fundie pastors, deacons, Sunday school teachers, church members, and deceived parents who taught their children packs of lies, brainwashed them, terrorized them, and otherwise abused them from earliest childhood—all in the name of Jesus.

 Christian fundamentalist and conservative evangelical brainwashing from birth leave terribly deep and abiding scars.
 People who leave Fundieland and claim to be free of it are often still tightly in its grip on an unconscious level 50 years after their departure.
 You would be surprised at how many Christian fundamentalists turned atheist will stand on a soap box and argue vociferously that Christian fundamentalism is the one, only, and “true” Christianity that has ever existed on Earth—just to make it clear that they left behind “true” Christianity rather than all those “fake” Christianities out there.